lorenzopalloni/lorenzopalloni.github.io/content/posts/personal-website-with-hugo-maintainance-and-enhancements.md

 ---
 title: "Personal website with Hugo: Maintainance and Enhancements"
-date: 2024-03-06T10:31:21+01:00
+date: 2024-03-07T08:15:21+01:00
 draft: false
 tags: ["hugo", "website"]
 ---
 Hi there! 😊

-If you would like to create from scratch a personal website with Hugo, you can follow the steps described in the post [How to create a personal website with Hugo](../posts/how-to-create-a-personal-website-with-hugo.md).
+Here, I gathered some tips to maintain and enhance my personal website, which is built with Hugo.
+If you would like to create a website like mine, you can follow the steps described in another post I wrote: [How to create a personal website with Hugo](../posts/how-to-create-a-personal-website-with-hugo.md).

 ### General maintainance
 #### Theme update (or change)
 When you reclone the repo you may need to run the following command.
 Check if `./theme/<theme-name>/` is an empty folder.